-Guidelines for paleontological resources assessments (SVP, 2010) call for the inventory of all geological units within 1 mile of the ground-disturbing activities associated with any project to ensure that both surficial geologic units and geologic units that would be encountered in the subsurface are adequately analyzed.
+Guidelines for paleontological resources assessments (Society of Vertebrate Paleontology 2010) call for the inventory of all geological units within 1 mile of the ground-disturbing activities associated with any project to ensure that both surficial geologic units and geologic units that would be encountered in the subsurface are adequately analyzed.
 These geological units are then evaluated for paleontological sensitivity.

 The paleontological sensitivity of a rock unit is qualitatively determined by the likelihood that it would yield identifiable, unique, or scientifically important fossils.
-The fundamental assumption (SVP, 2010) is that formations would yield fossils of similar quality and quantity to what they have produced in the past.
-The paleontological sensitivity of any part of the Proposed Action Area depends almost entirely on its geology.
-No rare or unique occurrences of plant or invertebrate fossils are known to occur in the Proposed Action Area.
-All geologic units in the Proposed Action Area with plant or invertebrate fossils also contained vertebrate fossils and were therefore considered sensitive (University of California Museum of Paleontology 2020).
-The Paleontological sensitivity of the geologic units in the Proposed Action Area is summarized in Table 3.5-1.
+The fundamental assumption (Society of Vertebrate Paleontology 2010) is that formations would yield fossils of similar quality and quantity to what they have produced in the past.
+The paleontological sensitivity of any part of the Project Area depends almost entirely on its geology.

+All geologic units in the Project Area that was found to have plant or invertebrate fossils also contained vertebrate fossils and were therefore considered sensitive (University of California Museum of Paleontology 2020).
+However, no rare or unique occurrences of plant or invertebrate fossils are known to occur in the Project Area.
+The paleontological sensitivity of the geologic units in the Project Area is summarized in Table 12.